Linux Cross Builds#

 The existing multi-platform build above stays unchanged.
 Treat it as the compatibility lane for the current QEMU/binfmt-based end-to-end build.

 This lane intentionally builds only a linux/amd64 container image.
 The three architectures are the compiler targets installed inside that image via CROSS_TARGETS=amd64,arm64,riscv64, not three separate compiler container manifests.
+This image is a single amd64 builder image, not a replacement for the full multi-platform Linux chain yet.
+It keeps the current native/emulated flow intact while adding source-built GCC 16 target compilers like x86_64-linux-gnu-gcc, aarch64-linux-gnu-gcc, and riscv64-linux-gnu-gcc, plus convenience wrappers such as clang-amd64, clang-arm64, and clang-riscv64 for host-side cross builds.

 For the cross-compiler path, the helper can bootstrap the base image locally when needed, so you do not have to rely on a remote base intermediate tag surviving in GHCR.